-What to Wear to a Funeral and Other Funeral Etiquette
+What to Wear to a Funeral For Men

-What to wear to a funeral is only the beginning.
-If you’ve got questions about the etiquette for funerals, we’ve got your back.
-In this guide, we cover everything from what to wear, to how to offer condolences, to whether to bring flowers.
+What to wear to a funeral for men is the first question we’ll answer.
+Beyond the funeral suit, we’ll also cover some questions surrounding etiquette you’ll need to be aware of.
+In this guide, we cover everything from what to expect, to how to offer condolences, and whether to bring flowers.

 This article refers to the primary traditions of funerals in the United States, where the majority of our readers reside.
 But traditions vary.
 Do you follow different customs we didn’t cover here?
 Add to the article by leaving us a comment below.